State requests providers delay elective abortions because of COVID-19 pandemic - Alaska Public Media

 Get the latest coverage of the coronavirus in Alaska

 State officials put out a list on Tuesday that clarifies which procedures are classified as “elective” and guidance on how long they could be delayed — ranging from weeks to months.
 Abortion is on that list.
-According to the state’s guidance — surgical abortions that threaten the life or physical health of the mother can still be performed.
+According to the state’s guidance — surgical abortions needed to protect the life or physical health of the mother can still be performed.

 Department of Health and Social Services Commissioner Adam Crum said the state followed guidance from the American College of Surgeons about which procedures should be delayed.
 According to that guidance, abortions “if significantly delayed, could cause significant harm.”

-The state’s mandate lists abortion as a surgery that could be delayed “for a few weeks.”
+The state’s mandate lists abortion as a surgery that could be delayed “for a few weeks” and states that all elective surgeries be delayed until June 15.

 RELATED: Anchorage officials say COVID measures are helping stem disease transmissions